Agege: Etymology

+Around the early 19th century, Agege had more heterogeneous population than any other town of its size in Nigeria with 6,000 people and more than 2,000 floating population.
+Agege Planters' Union did much good work during the food crisis in Lagos then, acting not only as a medium of agricultural intelligence but also as provident society and more.

+During the Old Colony Agege was hub for cocoa and Kola nut and housed the Colonial farm settlement with the Office of the Assistant District Officer.

+Orile Agege is known for Yoruba ancient deities and festivals.
+Festivals include Egungun festival and Gelede Festival.

 Geography

+The boundary of the ancient Agege stretched from Isheri in the Northern part of Lagos, Ejigbo/Ewu through Idimu covering Mosan/Ayobo and bordering Itele Otta District while covering Ikola, Meiran in the southern and eastern part respectively and parting Agbado and borderline Abeokuta district in the western part and as shown in Lagos district map of 1842.

-The boundary of Agege from the Northern part of Lagos stretches from Dopemu road through Anu-oluwapo street to olukosi down Fagbola through Osobu street to Orile road down to Old Agege Motor Road opposite Nitel.
+While the boundary of current Agege stretches from Northern part of Lagos stretches from Dopemu road through Anu-oluwapo street to olukosi down Fagbola through Osobu street to Orile road down to Old Agege Motor Road opposite Nitel.
 From the Southern part of Lagos it stretches from Ashade retail market to Akilo street.

 From the Eastern part of Lagos it stretches from Oba ogunji road up to the by-pass to Agege Motor road by Nitel office.
 From the Western part of Lagos, the boundary of Agege stretches from Abeokuta express road from boundary with Ikeja Local government to Dopemu junction.